 Should I seek WCAG certification?

 It’s not required by law, but there are many reasons you might want to signal your adherence to WCAG standards and your commitment to accessibility for all users.
 With the ability not just to easily use your website, but the opportunity to make informed decisions about your company’s treatment of individuals with disabilities, you may be winning new sales and improving customer loyalty.
 You’re also ensuring that your products reach the substantial market of users with disabilities.
-It may surprise you to learn that according to the Centers for Disease Control, opens in a new windowapproximately 61 million people, or a quarter of the adult American population, live with some kind of disability.
+It may surprise you to learn that according to the Centers for Disease Control, approximately 61 million people opens in a new window, or a quarter of the adult American population, live with some kind of disability.

 In addition, you’ll be catering to the growing market of internet-savvy shoppers experiencing normal vision degradation due to age, improving usability for all, expanding your opportunities with government agencies, and perhaps most importantly, reducing your risk of legal exposure to potential complaints or lawsuits.